Location: Roaring Fork Valley, CO

-Protégete’s goal is to build a more powerful and influential voice for local Latinx communities and leaders in the fight against climate change by promoting a healthy future for all Coloradans.
+Conservation Colorado is committed to protecting our climate, air, lands, water, and communities.
 Conservation Colorado’s work to protect and advocate for the environment reflects our commitment to racial and social justice.
+Particularly by ensuring that policy victories are shared by all Coloradans including Black, Indigenous, Latinx, and other people of color (BIPOC) communities and other frontline communities.
 We achieve these goals by organizing people and electing conservation-minded policymakers.
-We work closely with policy leaders, citizen activists, businesses and other conservation nonprofits, and have built a reputation as one of the leading conservation advocacy organizations in the region.
-Within the organization, we aim to create a workplace culture and policies and practices that demonstrate how we value equity and inclusion.
+We work closely with policy leaders, activists, businesses, and other organizations, and have built a reputation as one of the leading conservation advocacy organizations in the region.
+Within the organization, we aim to create a workplace culture of policies and practices that demonstrate how we value equity and inclusion.

 What You’ll Do

-In addition to your regular responsibilities, all staff are expected to participate at some level in organizational priorities including helping in certain fundraising efforts, taking part in our election-related activities, and committing to our organizational efforts around equity.
+In addition to your regular responsibilities, all staff are expected to participate in certain fundraising efforts, take part in our election-related activities, and commit to our efforts around equity & inclusivity.

-The position requires a willingness to work some evening and weekend hours.
+Spanish/English bilingual is recommended for this position, but not a requirement.
+The position requires some evening and weekend hours.